 DCMS has overall responsibility for Government policy on the identification, recording, protection, conservation, enhancement and interpretation of heritage assets, and for their promotion as part of contemporary culture.

-The Secretary of State for Culture Media and Sport has a number of distinct heritage responsibilities, including:
+The Secretary of State for Digital, Culture, Media and Sport has a number of distinct heritage responsibilities, including: